 The Short Film "Reckless" - 2013 (22 minutes, in Norwegian with English subtitles)

 The 2013 Norwegian short film "Reckless" is the work of director Bjørn Erik Pihlmann Sørensen and writer Einar Sverdrup.
 I saw the film in 2013 and passed it off as a public service announcement about the need to rein in irresponsible teenagers.
 But as you will notice as I write about the movie, my views have changed a bit since I last saw it.
 To give you a brief rundown, the movie is about a teenage girl who has to babysit her younger child-age brother - and through a series of related events tragedy strikes.
 I thought maybe the movie was funded by parents who want their adolescent-aged kids to take better care of their siblings.
 However, I recently watched it again and the short made me think more about what message it is trying to convey.
 I haven't read much about the movie online nor have I talked to anyone else I know who has seen it.
-So I am going to take a critical plunge and just articulate in a flat-footed way what I think the movie might be suggesting about adolescence, sexuality, responsibility and all that good stuff.
-It's a movie about the absence of authority.
+I am going to take a critical plunge and articulate in a flat-footed way what I think the movie might be suggesting about adolescence, sexuality, and responsibility.
+It's also a movie about the absence of authority.

 Sheltered Suburban Landscapes are the Fodder for Stories of Cooped-up Adolescents with Pent-Up Desire